redbrogdon/github_reporter/IMPLEMENTATION.md

 ## Phase 15: Issue Reaction Reporting

+- [x] 1.
+Update the `Issue` model in `lib/src/models/issue.dart` to include reaction data.
+- [x] 2.
+Update the `getClosedIssues` method in `GitHubService` to fetch reaction data for each issue.
+- [x] 3.
+In `ReportGenerator`, format and display the reaction data in the "Closed Issues" section of the report.
+- [x] 4.
+Update the unit tests for `getClosedIssues` to include reaction data.

+## Phase 16: Overall Report Summary

 - [ ] 1.
-Update the `Issue` model in `lib/src/models/issue.dart` to include reaction data.
+Create a new prompt for the Gemini service to generate an overall summary.
 - [ ] 2.
-Update the `getClosedIssues` method in `GitHubService` to fetch reaction data for each issue.
+Create a new method in `GeminiService` to generate the overall summary.
 - [ ] 3.
-In `ReportGenerator`, format and display the reaction data in the "Closed Issues" section of the report.
+In `ReportGenerator`, call the new method and add the overall summary to the top of the report.
 - [ ] 4.
+Update `DESIGN.md` and `USAGE.md` to reflect the new overall summary feature.
-Update the unit tests for `getClosedIssues` to include reaction data.
+- [ ] 5.
+Update the unit tests to include the overall summary.

 ## Implementation Notes